AhmedMYassin/Traffic-Sign-Classifier/writeup_template.md

 1st and 4th images have good quality so it's expected to be easy for the model to predict the right class as extracting the features will be easier.

-After testing the selected images the accuaracy was 1.0 which is a perfect prediction.
+After testing the selected images the accuracy was 1.0 which is a perfect prediction.
 The accuracy isn't always 1.0, sometimes it's 0.8 which means that one of the images was missed

 Here are the results of the prediction: